 Conditions to the Merger; Termination.
-The obligations of Zapata and Houlihan's to consummate the Merger are subject to the satisfaction of certain conditions, including, among others: (i) obtaining requisite Zapata and Houlihan's stockholder approvals; (ii) the expiration or early termination of the waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended (the "HSR Act"); (iii) the effectiveness of the Registration Statement and the receipt by Zapata of all material approvals necessary under applicable state securities laws; (iv) the absence of any restraining order or injunction prohibiting consummation of the Merger; (v) the approval for listing on the NYSE of the shares of Zapata Common Stock to be issued in the Merger; (vi) the receipt of certain legal opinions with respect to the tax consequences of the Merger; and (vii) the refinancing of Houlihan's credit facility.
+The obligations of Zapata and Houlihan's to consummate the Merger are subject to the satisfaction of certain conditions, including, among others: (i) obtaining requisite Zapata and Houlihan's stockholder approvals; (ii) the absence of any restraining order or injunction prohibiting consummation of the Merger; (iii) the approval for listing on the NYSE of the shares of Zapata

+Common Stock to be issued in the Merger; (iv) the receipt of certain legal opinions with respect to the tax consequences of the Merger; and (v) the refinancing of Houlihan's credit facility.
 Further, the obligation of Houlihan's to consummate the Merger is subject to Zapata's having taken action to appoint two designees of Houlihan's to the Zapata Board of Directors, effective immediately following consummation of the Merger, and Zapata's having offered employment to William W. Moreton as Executive Vice President and Chief Financial Officer.
 See "The Merger Agreement--Conditions to the Merger."

 The Merger Agreement may be terminated and the Merger may be abandoned prior to the Effective Time notwithstanding approval by the stockholders of Zapata and Houlihan's under the circumstances specified in the Merger Agreement, including, without limitation: (i) by mutual consent of Zapata and Houlihan's by action of their respective Boards of Directors or special committees thereof; (ii) by either Zapata or Houlihan's if the Merger is not consummated before October 1, 1996, despite the good faith effort of such party to effect such consummation (unless the failure to so consummate the Merger by such date is due to a breach of the Merger Agreement by the party seeking to terminate it); (iii) by either Zapata or Houlihan's if a court of competent jurisdiction shall have issued a non-appealable final order, decree or ruling having the effect of permanently restraining, enjoining or otherwise prohibiting the Merger; (iv) by Houlihan's if it accepts an acquisition proposal from another person and pays Zapata's reasonable expenses incurred in connection with the Merger; (v) by Zapata if Houlihan's Board of Directors or the special committee thereof consisting of the two directors of Houlihan's not affiliated with Malcolm I. Glazer (the "Houlihan's Special Committee") shall have withdrawn or modified, in a manner adverse to Zapata, its recommendation for approval of the Merger Agreement and the Merger; (vi) by Houlihan's if the Zapata Special Committee shall have withdrawn or modified, in a manner adverse to Houlihan's, its recommendation for approval of the issuance of Zapata Common Stock pursuant to the Merger Agreement; (vii) by either Zapata or Houlihan's if one of the conditions to its obligation to consummate the Merger has not been satisfied; or (viii) by Zapata if holders of an aggregate of more than 1,000,000 shares of Houlihan's Common Stock have provided notice of intent to dissent from, and have not voted in favor of, the Merger as of the Closing Date.
-See "The Merger Agreement -- Amendment, Waiver and Termination."
+See "The Merger Agreement--Amendment, Waiver and Termination."